 Enter your virtual machine name and location.
 Click next.

-Set Ram upto 1 GB for vyos and click to network adapter
+Set Ram up to 1 GB for vyos and click to the network adapter

 Then click on finish.

-After boot screen hit enter and login to vyos using following credentials:
+After boot screen hit enter and login to vyos using the following credentials:

 Now type yes and press enter in next option Select auto partition press enter